ggouzi/fastapi-sample-app-features/Readme.md

     ├── static => Serve static files
     ├── test => For testing
     ├── utils => Utilies/common.
-Functions and constants used multiple times in previous folders ├── .env => Define environment variables
-    ├── main.py => Import all routes, define cron jobs, generate auto-documentation, start the app ├── settings.py => Maps environment variables from .env file to class attributes ├── requirements.txt => List all dependencies
+Functions and constants used multiple times in previous folders ├── .env => Define environment variables to e used locally ├── .env => Define environment variables to be used in docker container ├── main.py => Import all routes, define cron jobs, generate auto-documentation, start the app ├── settings.py => Maps environment variables from .env file to class attributes ├── requirements.txt => List all dependencies
 ```

 ### Database schema
 The database schema used in this example is straighforward.
 Users can create/update/get/delete Items.

 Each item is assigned to a User (by default, the ones who created it).

 Other tables are less relevant from a project perspective.
 - Tokens table stores tokens for Users Authentication.
 See [Authentication](#Authentication)
 - Roles tables stores a static list of roles (each role is mapped to an ID).
 See [Permissions](#Permissions)